 Birds are occasionally infected with a mite called Knemidicoptes (if you want to make an effort at pronouncing this word the K is silent).
 We usually encounter this problem in parakeets (Budgies) at our hospital.
-This parasite causes extensive crusting and hair loss, fortunately it is readily treatable.
+This parasite causes extensive crusting and hair loss on the face and vent.
+Fortunately, it is readily treatable.

 Scaley face disease is caused by a mite called Knemidicoptes that is spread from bird to bird by contact.
 Some birds acquire this parasite while young and do not develop symptoms until they are young adults.

 This disease is diagnosed by the character of the lesions and the fact that it has occurred in a Budgie.
 Microscopic examination by a skin scraping will reveal the mite.